-Jasmine's latest concept is East by West, an idea that came to life as a Pop-Up café within the Maiyet Concept Store between October - December 2016.
-Inspired by her travels in Sri Lanka and India, East by West realises Jasmine's vision of Ayurvedic cuisine and wisdom.
-Following a successful three month pop-up at Maiyet, the East by West cookbook launched in November 2017, delving further into Jasmine's passion for holistic Eastern foods and therapies.
+Hemsley's latest concept is East by West.
+Inspired by her travels in Sri Lanka and India, East by West realizes her vision of Ayurvedic cuisine and wisdom.
+The cookbook won the Women’s Health Wellbeing Book of the Year award, and delves further into Hemsley's passion for holistic Eastern foods and therapies.

 What is your wellness philosophy?

 My wellness philosophy incorporates Eastern wisdom with the best of modern Western wellbeing and traditional values.
 As an author, cook and restaurant owner, I look at the whole 360 of health — the mind and spirit, as well as the body - at the heart of this lies seasonal, fresh, organic food cooked with love.
 We are part of nature, so it follows that getting back to natural ways of living and eating is the key to our wellbeing.
 I love the tried and tested, holistic approach of Ayurveda, and have been applying it to my life and work for the last ten years.
 When I was researching the best way to look after myself during my modelling career, it kept coming up.
 At first, it looked too complicated and foreign, but several things made too much sense to ignore — for example, getting in line with the circadian rhythm of the Earth, sleeping before 10 pm, preferring cooked food for easier digestion, making lunch the biggest meal of the day.